 So you want to become an English teacher?
 Well we’re here to tell you that you’re making an excellent decision.
-Even though we are now digital nomads, living off of earnings from travel writing and blogging, we still look back at our days of teaching English in China with fond memories.
+Even though we are now digital nomads, living off of earnings from travel writing and blogging, we still look back at our teaching jobs in China with fond memories.

 That was a fantastic chapter in our lives and a great world experience that we will never forget.
 Teaching English in a foreign country will submerge you in a new culture, give you more free time (as you typically only work 20 hrs / week) and put some money in the bank (we saved $21,000 in just one year teaching in China).